 Choose the right partner, you may go the distance together.
 This will be the company providing complete oversight of all processes throughout your revenue cycle from patient engagement to account resolution.
-The right RCM outsourcing partnership can reduce operating costs, streamline vendor management, substantially increase revenue and ultimately allow you to devote maximum focus to patient engagement and care.
+The right RCM partnership can reduce operating costs, streamline vendor management, substantially increase revenue and ultimately allow you to devote maximum focus to patient care and engagement.

 Choose the wrong partner, you may be stuck with them.
 If done incorrectly, there can be a significant negative impact to your staff, community and your bottom line.
 But these contracts are typically long, and the integration is extensive.
 So, like many relationships gone wrong, people often choose to stay in them instead of spending the time and resources required to unwind from the failed partnership.
 Who wants to go through terminating a contract, finding a new partner and implementing another solution?

 Bottom line: It pays to be thoughtful about who you partner with.

 Here are Six Revenue Cycle Management Tips To Consider When Looking for a Compatible Match